 To identify a glass use one or more of the references listed below.
+The glasses database at Glass 411 glass database is the best online resource for identification of glasses.
 If you can't find it in the books, talk to a knowledgeable dealer who specializes in glasses at a local flea market or mall.
 One neat thing about glasses is that there are still lots of great glasses waiting to be discovered out there.
 Sometimes if the glass has a character on it, or is from a specific time frame, you can get an identification from a book that specializes in that character or time period.
 You can also look for the brief description in the PGCA glass listing.
 Also you can leave a message on the message board at www.pgcaglassclub.com.Resources

 PROMOTIONAL GLASS COLLECTORS ASSOCIATION

 You are here!
 This is the national club for glass collectors.
 The club sends a newsletter, The Gatherer, out regularly, as well as sponsors meetings and events.
-Dues are $20 per year.
+Dues are $15 per year for digital newsletter membership and $20 per year for postal copy newsletter membership.
 All members are furnished with the membership list, which is useful for contacts, trading, etc. You may also elect to be anonymous.
-The PGCA also maintains a list of glasses that is available to members.
+The PGCA also maintains a list of club glasses that is available to members.
 A first class subscription to Collector Class News is included with membership.
 I urge all collectors to join this fun group!
 Please visit the JoinPGCA page for more details and to sign up.

 PGCA ANNUAL MEETING